Animal Friends: Production

 The project was announced in April 2023, with Ryan Reynolds, Jason Momoa, Vince Vaughn and Aubrey Plaza announced to star, and Peter Atencio set to direct.
 Addison Rae would join the cast the following month.
 Dan Levy joined the cast in February 2024.
 Lil Rel Howery, Ellie Bamber, Joaquim De Almeida and Eric André would join the cast in the following months.
 In March 2025, Rob Delaney joined the cast.

 DNEG announced the film had entered production in June 2023.
 One of the filming locations included Bulgaria.
 Filming concluded on April 17, 2024.

 In July 2025, it was announced that Joseph Trapanese would compose the film's score.

 Release

-Originally scheduled to be released in the United States on August 15, 2025, by Sony Pictures Releasing under Columbia Pictures, it was later announced on December 9, 2024, that distribution rights had shifted to Warner Bros.
-Pictures, which scheduled the film for a theatrical release on October 10, 2025, before being pushed back to May 1, 2026, then later June 5, 2026.
+Animal Friends is scheduled to be released in the United States by Warner Bros.
+Pictures on January 22, 2027.
+It was originally scheduled to be released in the United States on August 15, 2025, by Sony Pictures Releasing under Columbia Pictures.
+It was later announced on December 9, 2024, that distribution rights had shifted to Warner Bros., which scheduled the film for a theatrical release on October 10, 2025.
+It was then pushed back to May 1, 2026, and then again to June 5, 2026, to take advantage of the summer season.
+It was finally pushed again to its January date, in order to accommodate the cast's availability to promote the film.